Nuclear power: Fusion

 Nuclear fusion reactions have the potential to be safer and generate less radioactive waste than fission.
 These reactions appear potentially viable, though technically quite difficult and have yet to be created on a scale that could be used in a functional power plant.
 Fusion power has been under theoretical and experimental investigation since the 1950s.
 Nuclear fusion research is underway but fusion energy is not likely to be commercially widespread before 2050.

 Several experimental nuclear fusion reactors and facilities exist.
 The largest and most ambitious international nuclear fusion project currently in progress is ITER, a large tokamak under construction in France.
 ITER is planned to pave the way for commercial fusion power by demonstrating self-sustained nuclear fusion reactions with positive energy gain.
 Construction of the ITER facility began in 2007, but the project has run into many delays and budget overruns.
-The facility is now not expected to begin operations until the year 2027–11 years after initially anticipated.
+The facility is now not expected to begin operations until the year 2034.
 A follow on commercial nuclear fusion power station, DEMO, has been proposed.
 There are also suggestions for a power plant based upon a different fusion approach, that of an inertial fusion power plant.

 Fusion-powered electricity generation was initially believed to be readily achievable, as fission-electric power had been.
 However, the extreme requirements for continuous reactions and plasma containment led to projections being extended by several decades.
 In 2020, more than 80 years after the first attempts, commercialization of fusion power production was thought to be unlikely before 2050.

+To enhance and accelerate the development of fusion energy, the United States Department of Energy (DOE) granted $46 million to eight firms, including Commonwealth Fusion Systems and Tokamak Energy Inc, in 2023.
+This ambitious initiative aims to introduce pilot-scale fusion within a decade.